 Getting a divorce can be an extremely overwhelming process.
 It is physically, emotionally, and often financially draining.
-While every divorce is different with many factors that go into fees and other expenses, you can guarantee there will be some level of cost incurred from both parties – at minimum, the cost to file.
+While every divorce is different with many factors that go into fees such as divorce lawyers, filing costs, type of divorce, and other expenses, you can guarantee there will be some level of cost incurred from both parties – at minimum, the cost to file.

 What Factors Impact How Much A Divorce Will Cost?